- Published: Apr 12, 2023

 Many companies focus on geofencing as a marketing tool — and BMW did too — but as a unique selling point.
 How?
 With their BMW Trackstar and BMW Trackstar Advance services, which track the position of your vehicle to ensure its security.

+If your vehicle moves without your car keys, BMW notifies you.
 For BMW, the decision to bring geofencing into its marketing and business plan worked.
 The service not only offers an advantage to consumers but also offers a continued source of revenue for the company.

 American Eagle, an apparel company, also found success with geofencing marketing.
 It focused on targeting mall locations, which often house American Eagle stores.
 The company also wanted to persuade its competitors’ customers to choose American Eagle.